jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 **Compare the both strategies and conclude which is the best for this lab (not necessary the best at all).**
 For this lab, we think that the best mode would be `leatconn` as it is essentially the same behavior as `round-robin`.
 `static-rr` is too constraint of a mode to make change on the fly.

+## Conclusion

+To conclude this lab, we now know how to use and configure the `HAProxy` tool.
+We know which load-balancing strategy is the best to use and in which case to use it.